pprof Quick Guide¶

 If locks are the problem:

-- Reduce lock scope
+- reduce lock scope

-- Use read-only operations where possible
+- prefer read-only paths where possible